-Previously, thick walled stoves made of brick were called Dutch ovens, in which food was cooked through the extremely heated surrounding walls.
-Nowadays, Dutch ovens are pots, made of cast iron, with a tightly fitted lid.
+Previously, thick-walled stoves made of brick were called Dutch ovens, in which food was cooked through the extremely heated surrounding walls.
+Dutch ovens are pots made of cast iron with tightly fitted lids.
 They are similar to pressure cookers but only better.
 Dutch pots are primarily used for dutch oven recipes and slow cooking such as soups and casseroles.

 Why Use It?

 There’s a special Dutch oven perfect for everyone in the market, the trick here is to find the one most suitable for you.
 What works for other people might not work for you; therefore, keep your preferences first when buying a Dutch pot.
 Here are a few things to keep in mind:

 - Thickness – The next thing is to inspect the thickness of the pot.
 A perfect Dutch oven should have thick walls as well as a bottom.
 The lid should also be thick and tight-fitting.
 It’s also wise to check if the handles are big enough to be held with gloved hands.

 - The Size – Dutch ovens are available in various sizes, from small to medium large.
 However, our advice is to go for a large one even if you cook only for yourself.
 Look for a Dutch oven that is at least 6 quarts, which you need to braise a whole chicken.

-- The Price – In case of cooking wares, price is usually a good indicator of the quality.
+- The Price – In the case of cooking wares, price is usually a good indicator of the quality.
 Therefore, the more expensive the pot is, the better it’ll perform.
 But you don’t need to adhere to this standard.
-Since the price of Dutch ovens range between $50 to $300, we’re sure you can find something in your budget.
+Since Dutch ovens range between $50 to $300, we’re sure you can find something in your budget.

 So if you’ve got a Dutch oven you’re dying to use, here are some mouthwatering recipes to try for the first time.

 If you want a heavy-on-the-meat kind of dinner, braised short ribs it is.
 Not only is its juicy, tender meat a staple for winter dinners, but it’s also super easy to cook.